Death of Samia Shahid: Death

 In July 2016, Samia received a telephone call claiming that her father was critically ill in Pakistan.
 She flew to Islamabad airport against the advice of Kazim, her "second husband," who believed that the claims were untrue.
 He stated “Obviously, I could see it was a lie.”
 He was worried about her safety and begged her not to go.

 The day before Samia was due to return home to Dubai, Kazim stated that the "constant stream of instant messages" she'd been sending suddenly ceased.

-Samia was found dead in her cousin's home on 20 July 2016.
+Samia was found dead in her cousin's home in Pandori on 20 July 2016.

 Initially there were conflicting reports on the cause of Samia's death.
 According to Kazim, her cousin Mobeen told him over the telephone that she'd died of a heart attack.
 Local press agencies reported that Samia had committed suicide as a result of depression over not having children, a report which her family denied.
 Kazim maintained that Samia had been murdered by her family in an "honour" killing because they rejected her second marriage.

 Samia's uncle, Haq Nawaz, obtained a death certificate from the "local union council", told Police that she'd died of "natural causes" and had her remains buried the same day.

 Investigating police officer, Aqeel Abbas, told The Guardian that there were "no signs of external physical injury" to Samia's body.

 The autopsy, however, noted bruising around her neck and that, along with the forensic examination, concluded that she'd been raped and strangled.

 Investigation

 Fearing "a potential cover-up", Samia's constituency MP, Naz Shah, wrote to Pakistani authorities and also spoke to Syed Ibne Abbas, then Pakistan's High commissioner to the United Kingdom.
 Shah stated: “I have asked for the police officer and the physician who did the first postmortem to be investigated.”
 Following Shah's intervention, two Bradford-based individuals were arrested over alleged threats made towards her.

 On the basis of Kazim's allegations, and following the intervention of Shah, an in-depth investigation was ordered and the chief minister of Punjab arranged a "special committee" of leading police officers to prepare a report.

 Subsequently, the original lead investigator, Abbas, was suspended from duty for "mishandling" the case and for allowing Samia's mother and sister to leave Pakistan and then arrested for "concealing evidence".

 Samia's uncle, Nawaz, having allegedly obtained the death certificate before the forensic examination had concluded, was arrested on suspicion of falsifying medical files.
-Samia's father, Muhammad Shahid, and ex-husband, Shakeel, were arrested by Jhelum police and held on remand.
+Samia's father, Muhammad Shahid, and ex-husband, Shakeel, were arrested by police in Mangla and held on remand.

 On 14 August 2016, police stated that Shakeel confessed to strangling Samia.